GrujicBard/CookingRecipes/README.md

 * Authentication, Authorization

 ## Frontend
-Frontend is currently being made using VS Code with Angular.
+Frontend is currently being made using VS Code with Angular and Material Design library.

 TODO:
 * Registration, Login